 Tags: 18/0, cast iron, cooking, cookware, detox, free-radicals, heavy metals, home cooking, iron, MS, nickel, Non-stick, PFOA and PFOS, Raco, Ray Peat PhD, Silit, stainless steel, Teflon, tools

-Gelatin is basically the cooked form of collagen (the stuff women pay big bucks to have injected into their faces to keep skin plump).
+Gelatin is basically the cooked form of collagen.
 Traditional diets were gelatin rich.
-Muscle meat was not generally eaten on its own like it is today; a whole joint was stewed – the muscle, bone, skin, connective tissue etc. altogether, with the full spectrum of minerals and amino acids in one meal.
+Muscle meat was not generally eaten on its own like it is today; a whole joint was stewed – the muscle, bone, skin, connective tissue etc. altogether, with the full spectrum of amino acids in one meal.
 These days we throw away all the good bits.
-Incorporating bone broths is one way to replace the missing nutrients, but gelatin is a handy addition that completes the amino acids we need to down-regulate inflammation.
-Read more of this post …
+Incorporating bone broths is one way to replace the missing nutrients, and powdered gelatin is also a handy addition to your pantry, to improve the amino acid profile of your diet to discourage inflammation.

 Tags: anti-ageing, Anti-inflammatory, bone broth, digestion, estrogen dominance, Facebook, Food Matters, Gelatin, Great Lakes gelatin, home made, Jelly, Ray Peat, thyroid